byu-cs-236-classroom-templates/project-4/README.md

 # Project 4

 This project uses the `lexer` and `parser` functions from Project 1 and Project 2 to get an instance of a `DatalogProgram`.
 It also uses the `Interpreter.eval_schemes`, `Interpreter.eval_facts`, and `Interpreter.eval_queries` from Project 3.
-Project 4 must evaluate the rules in the Datalog program to generate new facts.
+Project 4 must evaluate the rules in the Datalog program to add new facts to relations that exist in the database.
+This will be done by implementing the `Interpreter.eval_rule` function according to the algorithm specified in the project description on [learningsuite.byu.edu](http://learningsuite.byu.edu) in the _Content_ section under _Projects_ -> _Project 4_.

 The rule evaluation **must be implemented with relational algebra.** No exceptions.
-Rule evaluation should re-use the existing code for `Interpreter.eval_query` to create relations for each part of the rule and then use `Interpreter.join` to combine those relations.
+Rule evaluation should re-use the existing code for `Interpreter.eval_query` from Project 3 to create intermediate relations.

+Why do we use `Interpreter.eval_query` for evaluating rules?
+Consider this example rule: `R(X,Z) :- G(X,Y,'a'), R(Y,Z).` To evaluate this rule, we need to first compute the operands to the _join_ operation.
+The left operand is given by `G(X,Y,'a')` and the right operand is given by `R(Y,Z)`.
+Assuming that the relations are declared in the _Schemes_ section of the Datalog program as `G(A,B,C)` and `R(A,B)` respectively, then the relation for the left operand is `left = rename([X,Y], project([A,B], (select(C = 'a', G)))` and the relation for the right operand is `right = rename([Y,Z], project([A,B], R))`.
+These two operands are **the resulting relations when each operand is treated as a query**.

+The `,` in the rule represents join.
+The head predicate in our rule, `R(X,Z)`, tells us how to format the final relation from the join: `project([X,Z], join(left, right))`.
+The tuples in this final relation are added to the relation `R` in the database.
+That may require a rename operation to use `Relation.union`.
+Rules are evaluated, in order, until no new facts are added to any of the relations in the database.

 **Before proceeding further, please review the Project 4 project description, lecture slides, and all of the associated Jupyter notebooks.
 You can thank us later for the suggestion.**